Webkadabra/yii2-docs-module/README.md

 A simple documentation viewer for your `*.MD` files.

+### Installation via Composer

+You can install package with a command:

+> composer require webkadabra/yii2-docs-module

 ### Example usage with Yii2 Advanced App

 Assume the following structure of your applicaiton's folders: